Namak Paara

 The oil should be at least 1 ½ inches deep.
 To test if the oil is ready, drop a small piece of dough into the oil.
 It should sizzle and rise slowly.

-Ensure you add just enough namak paras so that they can be easily turned over while frying.
+Add just enough namak paras so they can be easily turned while frying.
 Fry them until both sides are light golden-brown.

 Once the namak paras cool to room temperature, they should become crisp.